Determinants in Quantum Matrix Algebras and Integrable Systems: Quantum determinants in QMA

 Each homogenous component ${\rm Sym}^{(k)}_R(V)$ (resp., $\mathsf{\Lambda}^{(k)}_R(V)$) can be identified with the image of the $R$-symmetrizer $S^{(k)}(R)$ (resp., $R$-skew-symmetrizer $A^{(k)}(R)$) acting on the space $V^{\ot k}$.
 These projectors can be defined by the following recursion formulae

 As usual, the bottom indices indicate the positions where matrices or operators are located.
-These formulae can be deduced from the representation theory of the symmetric groups, provided $R$ is involutive, or that of the Hecke algebras, provided $R$ is a Hecke symmetry (see \cite{Gy}).
+These formulae can be deduced from the representation theory of the symmetric group, provided $R$ is involutive, or that of the Hecke algebra, provided $R$ is a Hecke symmetry (see \cite{Gy}).

 Let $R$ and $F$ be braidings.
-Following \cite{IOP} we say that the ordered couple $(R,F)$ is compatible (or braidings $R$ and $F$ are compatible) if the following relations take place
+Following \cite{IOP1} we say that the ordered couple $(R,F)$ is compatible (or braidings $R$ and $F$ are compatible) if the following relations take place

 Below, we always assume $R$ to be an involutive or a Hecke symmetry.